edenswissa/starWarsWebApp/README.md

 4. The last page is your suggested movie list , order by the most characters from your favorite list.
 5. In the last page you have Share Button to get link for your next visit.

+Technology:

+Client written in react.

+using -

+1. material ui - for design.

+2. axios - for REST calls.

+3. react-redux - to manage to global store.

+4. react-cookies - to set and get cookies.

+5. react-router - to manage routing.

+css - using flex and adjust the client to moblie by @media query.

 Enjoy.